Jump to recipe →

 5. Assemble: Unroll one can of the crescent dough into the bottom of the pan, gently stretching it into the sides of the dish.
 Spoon the ground beef mixture over the dough.
 Sprinkle the shredded cheese evenly over the filling, then unroll the second can of dough over the cheese.

-6. Bake: Place the casserole dish in the oven and bake for 20 to 25 minutes, or until the top is golden brown.
+6. Bake: Place the casserole dish in the oven and bake for 20 to 25 minutes or until the top is golden brown.
 Rest for 5 minutes before serving.

-forkful of crescent roll taco bake served on a white round plate
+forkful of crescent roll taco bake served on a white round plate.

 Quick Tip

 While the casserole rests, you can wash and chop the lettuce and prepare any other toppings.
+Make some homemade guacamole, or try my refried bean dip which is always tasty on Taco Tuesday!

 How to Store Leftover Crescent Roll Taco Bake

 Leftovers can be stored in an airtight container in the refrigerator for 2 to 3 days.
 You can also freeze leftovers for up to 2 months.
-To reheat, thaw overnight in the refrigerator and then heat in a 350ºF oven until warmed through, or about 20 minutes.

 Serving Suggestions